Scheduled MonumentsEnglandSite of Roman town of Wroxeter (Viroconium)

 What is Site of Roman town of Wroxeter (Viroconium)?

-The site of the Roman town of Wroxeter, known as Viroconium Cornoviorum, is a scheduled ancient monument in Shropshire containing the remains of a substantial Romano-British settlement established in the first century AD.
+The site of the Roman town of Wroxeter, ancient Viroconium, is a scheduled ancient monument occupying approximately fifty acres near the village of Wroxeter in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003705.

 Who is responsible for protecting Site of Roman town of Wroxeter (Viroconium)?